 Raising $250,000 for the first Wildwood Conservation Land Acquisition

-Wildwood Open Lands Foundation seeks to raise $250,000 this year to enable the foundation to make its first conservation land acquisition in the next 12-months.
+Wildwood Open Lands Foundation has reaffirmed our goal to raise $250,000 that will enable the foundation to make its first conservation land acquisition.

 In addition to protecting open space from development and exploitation, it is our intention to utilize that resource as a setting for WOLF’s natural sciences programming.